Terrahop/zomboid-stableweights/README.md

 There shouldn't be compatibility issues, but if some crazy mod depends on changes in player weights, it's possible this mod could disrupt it.

 You should be able to add this mod to existing saves with no issues.

+## COMPATABILITY

+I'm a very amateur modder and this mod was only minimally tested in a locally hosted server, so I can't guarantee it will work in multiplayer.